Little Havana: Miami Neighborhood Guide

 Top Rated Restaurants in Little Havana

 - El Cristo: This well-established Cuban cuisine hot spot specializes in a little bit of everything.
-Here you can have your fill of sandwiches, seafood, salads, and a variety of signature meat dishes that will sate your Cuban flavor cravings.
+Here you can have your fill of sandwiches, seafood, salads, and a variety of signature meat dishes that will satiate your Cuban flavor cravings.
 Serving breakfast, lunch, and dinner, you can eat your fill just about any time hunger strikes.

 - El Rey De Las Fritas: Loosely meaning “King of Cuban Hamburgers,” this eatery puts a Cuban spin on an American classic.
 Their original Frita Cubana includes a hamburger patty, sautéed onions, and shoestring fries piled high on a Cuban roll.
 It’s a new experience on familiar territory, and it’s one that you’ll want to place on your list of things to taste before heading home.